 Firehouse Subs Adapts to New Spaces

 Firehouse Subs isn’t afraid to tap into nontraditional markets.
-As of this moment, the Jacksonville, FL- based chain has stores in five college campuses, four airports, and a hospital.
+As of this moment, the Jacksonville, FL- based chain has restaurant franchises in five college campuses, four airports, and a hospital.
 And while these locations are generally smaller (600-800 sq. ft.) than their typical stores (1,400-2,500 sq. ft.), they’ve allowed tremendous flexibility for the growing sandwich brand.
 To adapt to these smaller spaces, dining areas are eliminated and menus are reduced to feature only top-selling items.
 But in the end, it’s a wise move.

 Each of the smaller, nontraditional locations is licensed and typically run by foodservice contractors, who are all trained by Firehouse Subs employees.
 This exciting and innovative business model is set to support the company’s growth in the coming years.
 While there are plans to continue building traditional stores, the future looks especially bright for the nontraditional ones, with hopes to expand into more colleges, healthcare facilities, and airports, as well as casinos and travel plazas.

 The push for leaner and more flexible operations has never been greater, since the coronavirus pandemic.
 The face of foodservice is quickly changing, and it’s brands like Firehouse Subs that are at the forefront of the franchise revolution.
 Finding ways to stay true to the ethos of the brand, while nudging into nontraditional spaces is the new name of the game.
 Things like kiosks, concession stands, and micro-stores give customers the familiarity they crave, while reducing overhead on the other side of the counter.